jinalshah/devops-images/docs/architecture/index.md

 | **aws-devops** | ~2.8GB | AWS only | AWS-first teams |
 | **gcp-devops** | ~2.9GB | GCP only | GCP-first teams |

-!!! tip "Size Optimization"
+!!! tip "Size Optimisation"
     If you only need a subset of tools, consider building a custom image.
-See [Build Images > Customization](../build-images/customization.md) for details.
+See [Build Images > Customisation](../build-images/customisation.md) for details.

 ## Next Steps